Tactical Periodisation: The man who taught Eddie Jones

 I first had contact with a fitness coach of Eddie’s.
 We met in Spain then in Australia a few times.
 Then Eddie himself came out to meet me here in Qatar.
 I'd started to do some research and realised how big he was in rugby, so it was humbling that he wanted to come and speak to me.

 We spent the morning talking about training concepts.
 He didn’t care that I didn’t really understand about rugby, the rules and so on, he was just happy to talk about concepts.
 I think he understood really well the whole thing about Tactical Periodisation.

 A lot of rugby guys are becoming interested in the concept and I often get emails from people asking to talk to me about it.

 [After England's summer tour of Argentina, Jones said: "We went to Argentina and had 28 senior players unavailable and five weeks to prepare them to the last game.
 In the first week of training we got something like 14% of accelerations at training, which is far too low.
 By the last week we got 40% and it was all by doing it through the game, none of it through acceleration work."]

-The best books about TP have previously been in Spanish, but I have now written one in English, with Juan Bordonau.
+I have now written the first book in English about Tactical Periodisation, with Juan Bordonau.
 It's called Tactical Periodization: A Proven Successful Training Model.
 It's an in-depth manual which will teach you how to train your players to the correct intensity for each day of the week, so they are prepared tactically, mentally and physically for matches.